 - The Microsoft Hololens 2 headset moreover tracks your hands and gestures to give you full control over your view.
 You can pinch and drag objects or pull up menus by tapping a holographic button on your wrist.

-- Microsoft is going to launch a mobile app for Hololens that is going to help you control your Hololens headset.
+- Microsoft will launch a mobile app for Hololens that will help you control your Hololens headset.

 Enterprise focused headset

 Though the fist Hololens had some featured games the new Microsoft Hololens 2 is purely meant for the industrial customers.
 Manufacturing companies that use hands-free 3D visuals may aim for this headset.

 Microsoft has also confirmed that the original HoloLens will still be supported though it won’t be able to run apps with gesture control support.
 Owners can also subscribe to Microsoft’s new Remote Assist service for instant troubleshooting support.